More guides

 When is a residence permit issued?

-Can a residence permit also be issued retroactively?
+Can a residence permit be granted retroactively?

 Is it possible to issue several residence permits at the same time?